How to Make a Career Change That Sticks

 You’re not alone.

 Aon’s 2025 Human Capital Employee Sentiment Study found that 67% of Australian employees are actively seeking or planning to change jobs within the next 12 months.
 Whether you're looking for more purpose, better pay, or a fresh start, the beginning of the year is a great time to reflect and take action.
+Australia’s unemployment rate sat at 4.3 percent in November 2025, with underemployment lifting and participation easing, which points to a cooler yet still fluid market.
+Candidates need clearer positioning and smarter applications in 2026.

 Why Consider a Career Change?